aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

         AVD_L2LEAFS:
 ```

-The management address of all devices can be defined in the inventory.yml file with the knob `ansible_host` as shown above.
-This is completely optional unless if we wanted to make an ssh connection to these hosts from our local device or a Jump-host.
-In this lab, as we are going to use eAPI to configure the hosts, the ansible_host must be defined.
+The management address of all devices can be defined in the `inventory.yml` file with the knob `ansible_host` as shown above.
+This is entirely optional unless we want to make an ssh connection to these hosts from our local device or a Jump-host.
+In this lab, we will use eAPI to configure the hosts; in this case, the `ansible_host` must be defined.

-Because a Jump-host will be used in this lab, we will need to configure the `ansible_port` variable to set the port number for eAPI connection.
-To establish ssh connection from Jump-host to all switches we need to set the ssh login credentials by setting `ansible_user` and `ansible_ssh_pass`.
-The Ansible learns the Network platform of the hosts through `ansible_network_os`.
+Because a Jump-host will be used in this lab, we will need to configure the `ansible_port` variable to set the port number for the eAPI connection.
+To establish an SSH connection from Jump-host to all switches, we need to set the ssh login credentials by setting `ansible_user` and `ansible_ssh_pass`.
+Ansible learns the Network platform of the hosts through the `ansible_network_os` variable.

-Because of the Ansible's flexibility, there are a number of ways to define the connection parameters of the hosts.
-One of the simplest and recommended method is shown below:
+Because of Ansible's flexibility, there are several ways to define the connection parameters of the hosts.
+One of the simplest and recommended methods is shown below:

 ```yaml
 ---